dpmiddleware/capm-evaluation/2018-02-12/README.md

 Additionally, to simulate that there is also a risk that the compensating action itself experiences a failure, a random error risk of 0.01 was added to the compensating action in the Collector component.

-The system was executed using 100000 ingest submissions and observing the results gave the results below.
+The system was executed using 100000 ingest submissions and analyzing the ingest event data gave the results below.

 ## Result Summary